 Whole pumpkin seeds have a tough outer shell.
 Feeding them to your dog may lead to choking or intestinal blockage.
 We recommend grinding plain dried pumpkin seeds into a fine powder before sprinkling them into his meals.

 The ideal dosage of this natural dewormer for dogs is ¼ teaspoon per 10 pounds of body weight.
-If your pooch weighs 30 pounds, he can have up to ¾ teaspoons of ground pumpkin seeds daily.
+If your pooch weighs 30 pounds, he can have up to ¾ teaspoons of ground pumpkin seeds per day.

 Consistently give it to him 1 to 2 times daily until he has expelled all intestinal parasites.